-There are two things that I thought of after finishing this and that I wanted to make sure were very clear and not lost in all of the information given in the sections above:
+There are two things that I thought of after finishing this the first time that I wanted to make sure were very clear and not lost within all of the information given above:

 and you find files with these extensions, then your machine has been downloading torrent media.